 All specimens collected within the park are the property of the NPS.
 Regardless of where the collections are stored, they must be properly accessioned and cataloged into the National Park Service's cataloging system.
 Collecting of specimens not authorized on your permit or for private purposes is not allowed.

 Staff, space, and funding are extremely limited at White Sands National Park.
 This limitation also limits the ability of the park to acquire large collections.
 Please consult with the research permit coordinator when designing a study to ensure that samples and specimens collected can be properly curated.

 Some critical points on collections:

-- Each specimen (or groups of specimens labeled as a group) that is retained permanently must bear National Park Service labels and must be accessioned and cataloged in the National Park Service National Catalog.
-Unless exempted by additional monument-specific stipulations.
+Each specimen (or groups of specimens labeled as a group) that is retained permanently must bear National Park Service labels and must be accessioned and cataloged in the National Park Service National Catalog.
+Unless exempted by additional park-specific stipulations.

-- Permittee will complete the labels and catalog records and will provide accession information.
-It is the Permittee’s responsibility to contact the monument for cataloging instructions and specimen labels as well as instructions on repository designation for the specimens.
+Permittee will complete the labels and catalog records and will provide accession information.
+It is the Permittee’s responsibility to contact the park for cataloging instructions and specimen labels as well as instructions on repository designation for the specimens.

-- All objects will be catalogued according to National Park Service standards and clearly marked with White Sands National Monument property numbers.
+All objects will be catalogued according to National Park Service standards and clearly marked with White Sands National Park property numbers.

-- Copies of all catalogue records will be submitted to White Sands National Monument museum collection upon completion of cataloguing.
+Copies of all catalogue records will be submitted to White Sands National Park museum collection upon completion of cataloguing.